 Diabetic retinopathy, also referred to as diabetes eye disease, is a complication of diabetes that affects the back of the eye.
 When someone has high and varying blood sugar levels, the blood vessels in the retina can become irreversibly damaged.
 Diabetes-related eye complications are common.
 If left untreated, they lead to deterioration of vision and ultimately blindness.

 If left undiagnosed, diabetic retinopathy can lead to blindness, yet in most cases, blindness is largely avoidable with effective diabetes management, regular eye screening, and timely treatment.

 People with diabetes should have an eye examination when their diabetes is diagnosed.
 This should be followed by regular eye examinations and treatment if it’s needed.
 Early detection is the most important and cost-effective way to prevent blindness.

 Diabetic retinopathy is now among the leading causes of visual impairment, and is overloading already stretched eye care services.
 Although uncommon a generation ago in most Pacific populations, the prevalence of diabetes has increased dramatically in recent years.

 Tackling diabetic retinopathy is much more complicated than cataract or refractive error.
-This is because unlike other conditions, diabetic retinopathy does not show any early stages of visual deterioration.
+Unlike other conditions, diabetic retinopathy does not show any early stages of visual deterioration.
 We recognise these challenges and believe the scale of the diabetes problem requires a coordinated, government-led approach.
-We support comprehensive diabetic retinopathy services across the Pacific region; provide diabetes eye care training to doctors and nurses at the Pacific Eye Institute in Fiji; and raise awareness of diabetic retinopathy amongst the public and the wider health workforce in the Pacific.
+We support comprehensive diabetic retinopathy services across the Pacific region by providing diabetes eye care training to doctors and nurses at the Pacific Eye Institute in Fiji; and raising awareness of diabetic retinopathy amongst the public and the wider health workforce.

 Disclaimer: the content on this page is not intended to be medical advice.
 For medical advice, please contact your local health professional.